MobileFirstLLC/download-all-images/README.md

 ### Sponsor this project

-Download All Images is free to use, does not have ads, does not spy or sell your data.
+Download All Images is free to use, does not have ads, and does not spy or sell your data.
 If you find it useful sponsor its continued development.

 **[Sponsor download all images](https://www.buymeacoffee.com/mobilefirstllc)**